ansible/ansible/docs/docsite/rst/python_3_support.rst

 -----------------------------------------

-If you find a bug while testing modules with Python3 you can submit a bug report on `Ansible's GitHUb project
+If you find a bug while testing modules with Python3 you can submit a bug report on `Ansible's GitHub project
 <https://github.com/ansible/ansible/issues/>_`.
 Be sure to mention Python3 in
 the bug report so that the right people look at it.